hnguyenp11/Customer-Churn-Prediction/README.md

 ## **I. Business Understanding**
 Customer churn represents one of the most pressing challenges for businesses, particularly in highly competitive industries like telecommunications.
 When customers leave, it disrupts revenue and inflates acquisition costs, as acquiring a new customer is often more expensive than retaining an existing one.
 Reducing churn not only stabilizes revenue but also provides a strategic advantage in customer loyalty, helping the company build a dependable customer base.

 To effectively address this challenge, I will analyze data on customer behavior, service usage, and engagement patterns with a telecommunications provider.
 The goal is to develop a predictive model that can identify potential churners before they leave, allowing the company to implement proactive strategies to retain these customers.
-By understanding key churn drivers, the business can take informed actions—whether through personalized offers, improved customer service, or other retention strategies—to maintain and grow its revenue base.

 ## **II.
 Data Preparation**
-The dataset comprises 4,280 customer records, each containing details about geographic and service-related aspects that provide a comprehensive view of customer behavior and engagement with the telecommunications provider.
-Geographic details include the customer’s state and area code, offering some insight into demographics.
-Account-specific details, such as tenure with the provider and subscription to plans like international or voicemail, help characterize customer profiles.
-Usage metrics detail call duration, number of calls, and charges for day, evening, and night periods, as well as for domestic and international calls.
-These details enable a granular look into customer activity levels and preferences.
-Additionally, the dataset includes customer service interaction data and an indication of whether the customer eventually churned.
+The dataset comprises 4,280 customer records and 20 columns

 **Key dataset columns**
 - state: Two-letter code of the US state of customer residence